Bohdan Beniuk

-Bohdan Beniuk (Богдан Михайлович Бенюк; born 26 May 1957) is a Ukrainian actor of theater and cinema, politician, People's Artist of Ukraine (1996).
+Bohdan Mykhailovych Beniuk (Богдан Михайлович Бенюк; born 26 May 1957) is a Ukrainian film and theatre actor and politician who served as a People's Deputy of Ukraine from 2012 to 2014.
+People's Artist of Ukraine (1996).
 Along with Anatoliy Khostikoiev, he is a creator of the Theatrical company Beniuk and Khostikoiev.

 Biography

-Beniuk was born on May 26, 1957 in town of Bytkiv, Nadvirna Raion, Ukrainian SSR.
+Beniuk was born on 26 May 1957, in town of Bytkiv, Nadvirna Raion, Ukrainian SSR.
 He has two brothers: People's Artist of Ukraine Petro Beniuk and Vasyl Beniuk.
 Bohdan Beniuk graduated the National University of Theatre, Film and TV in Kyiv in 1978.

-In 1978-80 he worked in the Kyiv theater of young viewer.
-After that, Beniuk was an actor of the Franko National Academic Drama Theater in Kyiv.
+In 1978–80 he worked in the Kyiv theater of young viewer.
+After that, Beniuk was an actor of the Ivan Franko National Academic Drama Theater in Kyiv.

 Since February 2018, Professor Bohdan Beniuk has been the head of the Department of Acting and Drama Directing at the Karpenko-Kary National University of Kyiv.
 On November 8, 2022, he was temporarily appointed artistic director of the Kyiv Academic Drama Theater in Podil for the period of martial law.